hdavid/VCVRack-Holon.ist/README.md

 - Please read the Holon.ist manual http://holon.ist/manual/

-### Receiving Bank
+### Receiving Bus
-The Receiving bank pot selects from which bank the module receives signals from Holon.ist.
+The Receiving bus pot selects from which bus the module receives signals from Holon.ist.
 This allows use of more than one instance of the module in the patch, providing up to 64 channels of voltage control in total.

 ### Activity LEDs
-Activity LEDs for each channel indicate when Holon.ist Receiver receives OSC messages for the particular channel and receiving bank.
+Activity LEDs for each channel indicate when Holon.ist Receiver receives OSC messages for the particular channel and receiving bus.

 ### Attenuators
 Attenuators on each channel let one scale and invert CV values according to need.